accordproject/techdocs/docs/accordproject.md

 A Smart Legal Contract is a human-readable and machine-readable agreement that is digital, consisting of natural language and computable components.
 The machine-readable nature of the document enables it to be interpreted and executed by computers.
 It is this attribute that makes the document “smart”.

+The human-readable nature of the document ensures that signatories, lawyers, contracting parties and others are able to understand the contract as well as enabling that contracts are able to consist of a hybrid of both ‘smart’ and ‘non-smart’ components.
+For example, a smart legal contract may consist of a smart payment clause with all of the other provisions of the contract (Definitions, Jurisdiction clause, Force Majeure clause, ...) being documented solely in regular natural language text.

 A Smart Legal Contract is a general term to refer to two discrete, and compatible, architectural forms of contract:

 ### Machine-Readable Contracts (Text + Model)

+By combining Text and a Data Model together, a contract becomes machine-readable.

 ### Machine-Executable Contracts (Text + Model + Logic)

-executable business logic

-- The human-readable nature of the document ensures that signatories, lawyers, contracting parties and others are able to understand the contract as well as enabling that contracts are able to consist of a hybrid of both ‘smart’ and ‘non-smart’ components.
-    - For example, a smart legal contract may consist of a smart payment clause with all of the other provisions of the contract (Definitions, Jurisdiction clause, Force Majeure clause, ...) being documented solely in regular natural language text.
+By additing Logic to a machine-readable contract in the form of expressions - much like spreadsheets - the contract is able to execute operations based upon data sent to the contract as well as triggering operations on external systems.

 ### What are the Benefits?